 Although I very much hope that China can produce the same works, the serious crime of "historical nihilism" is enough to keep any game producer away from the historical theme - after all, history is a fact that has happened, and no other possibility of assuming history is allowed.

-This is a very difficult task for the game production team: players always seem to complain that other regions without their own intervention have not developed normally according to the historical trend.One complaint I have with the Paradox series is the historical determinism that is present in all their games.
+It is more of a recent phenomenon.
+I call it the HOI4 curse.
+The past titles are all very sandbox.One complaint I have with the Paradox series is the historical determinism that is present in all their games.
 Because the fundamental systems the games are built on are biased towards this view, even their more sandboxy games result in nonsensical scenarios.